Key Manager Responsibilities: Continuous Improvement Leadership Team Checkpoints

 - Create a plan for removing organizational impediments

 - Conduct Leadership Checkpoints

 - Demonstrate Progress on Removing Organizational Impediments

-Quarterly Planning: Every quarter you will meet as a Continuous Improvement Strategy Session to review the latest survey results and organizational growth items raised by the teams.
-You will create an action plan for the upcoming quarter/PI in your Continuous Improvement Strategy Session.
+Quarterly Planning: Every quarter you will meet as a Continuous Improvement Leadership Team to review the latest assessment results and organizational growth items raised by the teams.
+You will create an action plan for the upcoming quarter/PI in your Continuous Improvement Readout and Planning Session for Leaders.

 Weekly Stand-ups: Meet regularly as a Continuous Improvement Leadership Team to quickly collaborate and plan so that you continue to make progress and have visibility to what the members of your team are working on and any impediments.